ConnectedPlacesCatapult/TomboloDigitalConnector/src/main/resources/modelling-fields/land-use/README.md

  `fraction-X-of-urban` sub-fields.
 - `land-use-coeffient-of-variance`: returns the coefficient of variance (stdev/mean) for the 3 `fraction-X` sub-fields.
-- `land-use-urban- coeffient-of-variance`: returns the coefficient of variance (stdev/mean) for the 3 `fraction-X-of-urban` sub-fields.

 These measures of land-use diversity are motivated by the intuition that lower variance among the different land-use fractions make a